The Lowdown on “Learn Korean with BTS” (+19 More Resources for Fans to Get Fluent!)

-If you’ve been living under a K-pop rock, BTS, or 방탄소년단, also called the Bangtan Boys, is a popular seven-member boy band from South Korea.
+If you’ve been living under a K-pop rock, BTS, or 방탄소년단, also called the Bangtan Boys, is a popular seven-member boy band from South Korea that has smashed records and won awards.

 Why Learn Korean with BTS?